anyscale/examples/03_deploy_llama_3_8b/README.md

 ## Understanding the example

-- The [application code](https://github.com/anyscale/examples/blob/main/03_deploy_llama_3_8b/serve_llama_3_8b.py) sets the required accelerator type with `accelerator_type="L4"`.
+- The [application code](https://github.com/anyscale/examples/blob/main/03_deploy_llama_3_8b/serve_llama_3_1_8b.py) sets the required accelerator type with `accelerator_type="L4"`.
 To use a different accelerator, replace `"L4"` with the desired name.
 See the [list of supported accelerators](https://docs.ray.io/en/latest/ray-core/accelerator-types.html#accelerator-types) for available options.
 - Ray Serve automatically autoscales the number of model replicas between `min_replicas` and `max_replicas`.
 Ray Serve adapts the number of replicas by monitoring queue sizes.
-For more details on configuring autoscaling, see the documentation [here](https://docs.ray.io/en/latest/serve/api/doc/ray.serve.config.AutoscalingConfig.html).
+For more information on configuring autoscaling, see the [AutoscalingConfig documentation](https://docs.ray.io/en/latest/serve/api/doc/ray.serve.config.AutoscalingConfig.html).
 - This example uses vLLM, and the [Dockerfile](https://github.com/anyscale/examples/blob/main/03_deploy_llama_3_8b/Dockerfile) defines the service’s dependencies.
 When you run `anyscale service deploy`, the build process adds these dependencies on top of an Anyscale-provided base image.
 - To configure vLLM, modify the `engine_kwargs` dictionary.
 See [Ray documentation for the `LLMConfig` object](https://docs.ray.io/en/latest/serve/api/doc/ray.serve.llm.LLMConfig.html#ray.serve.llm.LLMConfig).